Ganu3010/3DOD/README.md

 ## Acknowledgment
-Sincerely thanks for SPFormer repo.
+Sincerely thanks to the original SPFormer repo.
 This repo is build upon it.